jeffminton/keyboard_stl_generator/README.md

 - **Python**: Python is required to run the program.
 This was built using Python 3.8.10 but I expect newer versions should work fine

 - **[SolidPython](https**://github.com/SolidCode/SolidPython)**: This program relies on SolidPython to generate the actual OpenSCAD script.
-To install SolidPython you can most likely use the command bellow
+To install SolidPython you can use the requirements.txt included in this repository

   ```
-  pip install solidpython
+  pip install -r requirements.txt
   ```
 - **[OpenSCAD](https://openscad.org/)**: In order to render STL files you will have to have OpenSCAD installed and the OpenSCAD executable must be on your path.
 OpenSCAD downloads can be found here https://openscad.org/downloads.html